klb2/two-ray-ultra-reliability/README.md

 The following files are provided in this repository:

 - `run.sh`: Bash script that reproduces the figures presented in the paper.
+- `Ultra-Reliability Two-Ray Ground Reflection.ipynb`: Jupyter notebook that contains interactive plots of most of the results shown in the paper.
 - `util.py`: Python module that contains utility functions, e.g., for saving results.
 - `model.py`: Python module that contains utility functions around the two-ray ground reflection model.